 His operational tours include an assignment with Destroyer Squadron (DESRON) 31 as the squadron chaplain deploying in support of Pelelieu Pacific Partnership aboard USS Pelelieu (LHA 5), and aboard USS Harry S. Truman (CVN 75) as the principal assistant to the command chaplain for two deployments in support of Operation Inherent Resolve in 2016 and again in 2018.

 His shore tours include service as battalion chaplain, School of Infantry East; division officer and chapel pastor, Training Support Command Great Lakes; and as the deputy director for policy and strategy for the Chief of Navy Chaplains Office at the Pentagon in Arlington, Virginia.
 He reported to the Naval Chaplaincy School and Center in Newport, Rhode Island, to serve as the director for professional development (N5) in November 2018.

 Dance assumed the role of executive officer of the Naval Chaplaincy School and Center in May 2020.

-Solomon’s personal awards include the Bronze Star, the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (three awards), and the Navy and Marine Corps Achievement Medal (three awards).
-Solomon is also a Fleet Marine Force qualified officer.
+His personal awards include the Navy and Marine Corps Commendation Medal (five awards) and the Navy and Marine Corps Achievement Medal (two awards).